MathisWellmann/trade_aggregation-rs/README.md

-StdDevSizes       | Keeps track of the standard deviaton of sizes TimeVelocity      | Essentially how fast the candle was created time wise Entropy           | Binary shannon entropy using the trade side as inputs
+StdDevSizes       | Keeps track of the standard deviaton of sizes TimeVelocity      | Essentially how fast the candle was created time wise Entropy           | Binary shannon entropy using the trade side as inputs Trades            | Just returns the observed trades during that candle

 And again, if these don't satisfy your needs, just bring your own by implementing the [CandleComponent](src/candle_components/candle_component_trait.rs) trait and you can plug them into your own candle struct.